bigwiv/Biopython-cn/chr11.rst

-Sometimes a structure contains a list of residues belonging to chain A, followed by residues belonging to chain B, and again followed by residues belonging to chain A, i.e. the chains are °Øbroken°Ø. This is also correctly interpreted.
+Sometimes a structure contains a list of residues belonging to chain A, followed by residues belonging to chain B, and again followed by residues belonging to chain A, i.e. the chains are ‚Äôbroken‚Äô.
+This is also correctly interpreted.

-11.7.1??Examples
+11.7.1  Examples
 ~~~~~~~~~~~~~~~~

 The PDBParser/Structure class was tested on about 800 structures (each